 My visit

-Despite that, Tinsulanonda Stadium was very high on my bucket list, so I agreed that I would be happy to do anything the rest of our group wanted if I was released for football on Sunday lunchtime.
+Tinsulanonda Stadium was very high on my bucket list, so I agreed that I would be happy to do anything the rest of our group wanted if I was released for football on Sunday lunchtime.
 With everything in place, I was deposited at Central in Hat Yai to use the bank and grab some food before walking to the bus terminal.

 The driver of our minivan would certainly not be getting a gig at the Comedy Store anytime soon.
 He displayed a Phatthalung FC scarf above him and drove like the clappers.
-I wasn’t too upset to get out and start my mini tour of Songkhla's old town, arriving far too early if truth be told.
+I wasn’t too upset to get out and start my mini tour of Songkhla's old town, arriving far too early, if truth be told.

-I visited an art gallery and wandered through the many narrow lanes seeing some lovely old architecture and street art with many others doing the same thing.
+I visited an art gallery and wandered through the many narrow lanes, seeing some lovely old architecture and street art with many others doing the same thing.
 If it was a coffee shop someone wanted, they were in the right city, with lots of them, many extremely trendy offering refreshments.

 The old rice mill by the lake was being put forward as a World Heritage site, while a small bus took tourists around.
 I visited the Songkhla National Museum and the city wall, with every local I met being extremely friendly and helpful, something I’d experienced a few days earlier when we visited other local places.